 You can use public buses to go around this small island.
 It is the most appropriate choice if your main focus is touring Procida’s beautiful beaches and attractions.
 A good road network connects the most famous places for tourists.

-The bus tickets can be bought from the driver or bars and tabacchi if you want to plan.
-You may need to buy many bust tickets at once if you plan to spend more days on the island for convenience.
+Bus tickets can be bought from the driver or at a tabaccheria if you want to plan ahead.
+You may need to purchase many bus tickets at once if you plan to spend more days on the island for convenience.

 Going Around by Cab

-You can use a cab to explore this island, quite a number of them are at the port.
+You can use a cab to explore this island, and there are usually multiple of them at the port.
 This is the most expensive option but gives you the ultimate convenience.
 You can negotiate the cab rates with some drivers ready to give you a grand tour of the island.